nathansgithub/Word-Ship/README.md

-# Pirate Battle!
+# Word Ship

 [![Java CI with Maven](https://github.com/nathansgithub/hangman/actions/workflows/maven.yml/badge.svg)](https://github.com/nathansgithub/hangman/actions/workflows/maven.yml)

-This is an online multiplayer hangman-style game.
+This is an online multiplayer hangman-style word game.

 It is written in Kotlin, HTML/CSS, and vanilla JavaScript.
 It uses STOMP over WebSockets to keep everyone in a game updated.
 I am partly using this project to get more familiar with Kotlin and Spring.